 If you are older, with no dependents and little debt, life insurance is probably not needed.
 However, if you are younger with dependent children, who will take care of them if the unthinkable happens?
 Term life insurance is an affordable purchase to make with your tax return.
 Policy prices vary according to age, health, and lifestyle, so be sure to shop around.

 Here at Dividendpower.org, we believe investing your federal tax refund in dividend growth stocks would be a wise decision that can pay off nicely in the future.
 Curious where to start?
-Check out these Seven Dividend Growth Stocks to Watch in 2021.
+Check out these 5 Best Core Dividend Growth Stocks.

 10. Plan some fun